tbali0524/playground-c2779db2/markdowns/code-repo.md

 ## Signing up at `GitHub`

 Registration on [GitHub](https://www.github.com/) is quite straightforward and you are good to go.
 Besides the `Free` plan, they also have a paid `Pro` service, but we won't need it.
-GitHub also provides a [command line tool](https://cli.github.com/) (`gl`), but its usage is optional and not really essential for us.
+GitHub also provides a [command line tool](https://cli.github.com/) (`gh`), but its usage is optional and not really essential for us.

 ## Setting up a code repository for your CG solutions